-MLV: A New Unified League
+MLV: A Unified League

-In a landmark move for the sport, Pro Volleyball Federation (PVF) and Major League Volleyball have announced plans for a single, united league poised to elevate professional women’s volleyball in the United States.
+In a landmark move for the sport, Pro Volleyball Federation (PVF) and Major League Volleyball announced plans for a single, united league poised to elevate professional women’s volleyball in the United States.
 The unified league will be branded as MLV.

 This is an exciting moment for professional women’s volleyball.
 The unification and modernization of the business model brings in new team owners, league governance, ownership standards and an innovative approach to off-court player opportunities and fan engagement.